 Hiring a bike to a little far away places like Manikaran and Kasol or even to Spiti and Leh; River rafting in Kullu; Snow and adventure activities in Solang valley; trekking, rock climbing, Paragliding are some of the many other activities you can be a part of in Manali.
 Last but not the least, getting clicked holding a cute fluffy rabbit or on a gigantic yak dressed in traditional costumes will sure appeal to families or kids accompanying you on the trip.

-Below is a list of some fun things to do in Manali that you can indulge yourself in while visiting Shimla.
-Manali is a hub of several tourist related activities and you can spend days without getting enough of it.
-The list below is of activities that you can do apart from visiting all the above mentioned places.
+Below is a list of some fun things to do in Manali that you can indulge yourself in while visiting here.
+Manali is a hub of several tourist-related activities and you can spend days without getting enough of it.
+The list below is of activities that you can do apart from visiting all the above-mentioned places.

 Camping & Trekking

-If you want to spend some time away from the regular town life and people around, then going for camping for a few days will be a perfect activity for you.
+If you want to spend some time away from the regular town life and people around, then going camping for a few days will be a perfect activity for you.
 There are several treks from Manali like Hampta Pass where you can take a walk through the lush green hills and sleep in the tents.
-The Treks in and around Manali varies from one day hikes to five day treks.
-Apart from Hampta Pass, some other major treks are Bhrigu Lake, Chandrakhani, Chandra Taal and several others.

 Take a wall along the Mall Road